sfu-natlang/lensingwikipedia/website.md

 ### Install all requirements

-This is going to be the requirements.txt in the web/ directory
+This is going to be the requirements.txt in the web/ directory (assuming pip for python2.7 is in `/usr/local/bin/`)

-    pip install -r requirements.txt
+    sudo /usr/local/bin/pip install -r requirements.txt
-    pip install argparse
+    sudo /usr/local/bin/pip install argparse

 `argparse` might not be required depending on how you've set up the system Python.
 The module is shipped with Python 2.7, but not with 2.6.
 If the error